PDXChinese/pdxchinese.github.io/_pages/youthroundtable.md

 *Middle and high school students are expected to arrive at 1pm*

 Congratulations to [2025 Community Volunteer Service Award (CVSA) recipients](https://pdxchinese.org/pvsa/)!
-Medals and certificates will be presented to recipients with Portland Harmonics group presenting a song dedicated to OCC: *You're on my mind*, composed by Yu'er.
+Medals and certificates will be presented to recipients with Portland Harmonics group performing *You Raise Me Up*.

 ### 2pm - 4pm: Structured Roundtable Session for All Participants